Publications – Environmental humanities – Research Group – Department of Art and Media Studies

 Publications - Hanna Musiol

-“Toxicity, Extinction, and Rights: Political Imagination in Mixmedia, Literary, and Cinematic Futurescapes,” in Writing Beyond the State, ed.
+“Toxicity, Speculation, Rights: Political Imagination in Mixmedia, Literary, and Cinematic Futurescapes,” in Writing Beyond the State: Post-Sovereign Approaches to Human Rights and Literary Studies, ed.
 Sam Pinto and Alexandra Schultheis Moore.
-(London: Palgrave, 2019), 330-357.
+(London: Palgrave, 2020), 330-357.

 “Metaphors of Decryption: Designs, Poetics, Collaborations,” in Decrypting Power, part of the Global Critical Caribbean Thought series, ed.
 Ricardo Sanín Restrepo (London: Rowman and Littlefield, 2018), 157-178.

 "Liquid Modernity”: Sundown in Pawhuska, Oklahoma,” Oil Culture, eds.
 Daniel Worden and Ross Barrett (Minneapolis: University of Minnesota Press, 2014: 129-144).

 *“Transnational Labor and Aesthetic Theory in Ursula Biemann’s Geobodies,” Journal of Labor and Society 15 (March 2012): 15–33.

 “Cinematic Primitivism: Landscapes in Robert and Frances Flaherty’s Documentaries,” The Documentary Tradition 38.1 (2007).